-I have just submitted the request that the Virginia Section will participate in the Olympiad this year.
-I have updated the important dates for the 2019 competition.
+I have submitted the request that the Virginia Section will participate in the Olympiad this year.
+I have updated the important dates for the 2020 competition and the 2020 registration form is available.
 Please feel free to contact me if you have any questions.

 Ann Sullivan, Chair

 Important Dates for 2020

 Announcement to Local Public and Private High Schools in the Virginia Local Section inviting teachers and student to participate in the Chemistry Olympiad.
 For a list of he counties and cities of Virginia that constitute our

 coverage area, click here.

 Teachers submit registration form to participate in the Local Examination.
 The Online registration should be completed by this final date, the names and contact information for your students need to be submitted at least one week before your examination day.
 Teachers should fill out the Goggle Form.
 Deadline for receipt of this form to the local administrator is February 20.
 Contact the Chair of the Olympiad Committee if you have difficulties or need special consideration.

 High Schools who are participating administer the first year and second year Local Examination. – Note: the first and second year exam can be given on different days but all students in the school who take either the first year or second year exam must do so on the same day.
 Changes to this date are allowed as long as the final test date falls within these dates and the tests remain secure.

 Final Deadline for receipt of Second year Local Examination for grading.
 The Second year examination will be used to determine invitation to the National Examination.